 - There is limited knowledge available about the containers with the stats command and hence not enough monitoring can be done.

-On a parting note, what seems very clear is Docker has had a great start, is having a perfect present and is sure to have a bright future.
+what seems very clear is Docker has had a great start, is having a perfect present and is sure to have a bright future.
 With attributes like portability, flexibility, simplicity shining smart, there is no looking back for custom software companies now to leverage the potential of Docker.